 It doesn’t help that the assignment isn’t very well spelled out to begin, with your asshole mentor giving you so few instructions that you really don’t know what to do.
 This is a flaw that runs through the whole tutorial: all the Org members but Axel are hostile to Roxas, generally for no reason, and Vexen is outright damaging his own tutorial with this hostility.
 With his pretentiousness and intelligence, he also makes recon sound far more complicated than it is.
 The devs are so determined to get across that the Org members are jackasses that they’re screwing up your ability to understand their game!

 If the game can’t explain what recon is about, then perhaps I should.
 During a recon mission, you search the environment for unusual sights and sounds, which Roxas sees as green crosshairs when he gets near certain objects.
 Many of these observations are not required for your mission: while they do add to the general picture, it’s your job to find all the truly valuable clues one red herring at a time.
 Completed clues are marked off on your map after you find them.
 After collecting enough mandatory clues, you’ll be quizzed by your partner on your conclusions as a way of advancing the plot, although your answers are just for colour as the game proceeds either way.
+In short: find the right hidden spots and you win!

 If you’ve played KH2 in the past, you may have already noticed one of the key problems with this “introduction” mission: you’re in the Tram Common, one of the largest and most complex rooms from that original game.
 While most of the rooms that Days has borrowed from previous games are actually downscaled, they retain their general complexity even if the walking distances are reduced.

 And to make matters even worse than that, Twilight Town has nothing suspicious going on in the first place!
-Every other world you’ll visit has odd occurrences for you to look at, Heartless activity and Disney plots for you to examine, but here, one of the areas you have to search for is a mildly unusual patch of wall.
+Every other world you’ll visit has odd occurrences for you to look at, Heartless activity to check out, and Disney plots for you to experience, but here, one of the areas you have to search for is a mildly unusual patch of wall.
 This is an awful introduction to recon missions.
 In fact it is probably the worst recon mission in the entire game, especially if you include its faults as a bad tutorial.
 At least it’s a nice character moment for Vexen… except in how that characterization makes it a bad tutorial.

 As the investigation goes on, Vexen seems to be trying to give Roxas some credit, like acknowledging his previous findings on at least one occasion (“What about this path you pointed out?”), but he ultimately makes things worse as they go along.
 At one point he claims to have figured something out while Roxas has not, confusing the player who has no way of knowing what conclusion he’s talking about!
 At another point Vexen declares the junkyard from KH2 to be a gathering place, which makes him sound like he’s full of shit even though the writing doesn’t seem aware of that, and even he draws attention to the lack of people in the Tram Common.
 Is it… is it supposed to be night?
-Is this just Twilight Town’s version of night?
+Is this just Twilight Town’s version of “night?”

 Despite the general lack of NPCs in this game, I really do love the depiction of the Organization as an external force, machinating behind the scenes.
 Sadly we rarely get to meddle in the good guy’s affairs to much of a degree, only to ooze through the cracks.
 Ah well, a true villain sim some other day, I guess.